Skreamzz/Ishwikiclone/Installing-PHP-with-a-TLS-certificate-and-a-php-filemanager.md

 We start by defining a name for our certificate authority.\
 In my case I'll go with DiscordDigital.
 You'll need to replace DiscordDigital with your certificate authority name.
 Make sure to not put spaces in the filenames.
 You can have spaces in the Common name of your authority later

-Run following to create your KEY file:
+Run following to create your **key** file:

 ```
 openssl genrsa -des3 -out DiscordDigital.key 2048
 ```

 While running it'll ask you for a passphrase, type in a password you can remember.
 This will be your certificate authority password to sign certificates.
+You need this later.

 Next we create your root certificate: